South Court Street/West

 Medina Hardware, Willard Stephenson, Prop., (1933-1942)

-1. Willard Stephenson purchased the hardware business from the Oatman family in 1933, after graduating from Miami of Ohio College the year before in 1932.
+1. Willard Stephenson purchased the hardware business from the Oatman family estate in 1933, for $10.000 after graduating from Miami of Ohio College the year before in 1932.
+Later Stephenson would purchase the building for $20,000.The combined purchases in today’s dollars would be equal to nearly $600,000.

 2. W. A. Stephenson changed the name of Oatman’s to Medina Hardware being that the store should stand on its own merits.
 Also, new lines are carried such as electrical goods, plumbing fixtures, etc.